In the above figure , I have tried to explain the differences between the thinking process of a C# programmer and a SQL developer.

 So, what is an Entity Framework?

 EF is an ORM , meaning it is an object-relational mapping tool.
-If you look at the name (ORM), it basically translates into: mapping objects to relational tables.
+As the name implies ORM means mapping objects to relational tables.
 Basically, the ORM framework/software generates objects (as in OOP) that virtually map the tables in a database.
-Then you as a programmer would use these objects to interact with the database.
-So the main idea is to try and shield the programmer from having to write optimized SQL code – the ORM generated objects take care of that for you.
+Then we as a programmer use those objects to interact with the database.
+So the main idea is to make a programmer's life easier, with ORM a programmer can think in terms of object and classes to write optimized SQL code, isn't it interesting?

-Say for instance you had a database with two tables:
+Say for instance we have a database with two tables:

 • Employee and